 GoLytely (polyethylene glycol 3350 and electrolytes) Oral Solution is a combination of a laxative and electrolytes for bowel cleansing prior to colonoscopy and barium enema X-ray examination in adults.
-This medication is available in generic form.
-Common side effects include nausea, abdominal fullness, bloating, abdominal cramps, vomiting, and anal irritation.
+GoLytely is available in generic form.
+Common side effects of GoLytely include nausea, stomach or abdominal fullness, bloating, stomach or abdominal cramps, vomiting, and anal irritation.

 GoLytely is a powder that must be reconstituted with water before use.
 One gallon reconstituted GoLytely solution contains doses of: 227.1 grams of polyethylene glycol (PEG) 3350, 21.5 grams sodium sulfate (anhydrous), 6.36 grams of sodium bicarbonate, 5.53 grams of sodium chloride, and 2.82 grams of potassium chloride.
 GoLytely may interact with laxatives, and may affect the absorption of other drugs.
 Tell your doctor all medications and supplements you use.
 Consult your doctor before taking GoLytely if you are pregnant or breastfeeding.

 Our GoLytely (polyethylene glycol 3350 and electrolytes) Oral Solution Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Prescribing information?

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.